Variables#

 Types of variables#

-Variables come in different flavors - so far, we have encountered two kinds of variables: numbers and text.
+Variables come in different flavors - so far, we have encountered three types of variables:

 • integer numbers: int - number without a decimal point (1, 2, 103241)